 We support our students in becoming as independent as possible, keeping in mind their specific needs and difficulties and we provide a safe bridge between secondary school and adult life.
 Success at the Sixth Form looks different for every student but we aim to decrease the adult support provided to our students in their academic subjects and personal skills so that they will be able to function independently in their day to day life.
 This may even mean that in the future they can move on to educational settings with decreased support or into the world of work.

 Academic achievement is valued and all students should leave the Sixth Form with nationally recognised awards.
-These may include ASDAN Certificate in Personal Effectiveness (CoPE), GCSE , A Levels, Level 1-3 certificates and/or entry levels.
+These may include ASDAN short courses, GCSE, A Levels, Level 1-3 certificates and/or entry levels.
 We also place a high emphasis on work related learning and work experience, and have tailored a programme that awards engagement in the world of work at all levels.
-This programme is entitled The Holmewood Success in Work Awards.

 Students, their families and staff work together to create a timetable that takes into account student engagement, aspirations and interests.
 Their timetables may include classes onsite at The Holmewood Upper School in Muswell Hill, in the local community or at one of our partner colleges and other provisions.